metayeti/YABS.js/HOWTO.md

 This example is found in [/examples/headers](/examples/headers).

 This example demonstrates various ways of prepending compiled output with commented headers that contain some data.
-Investigate the `build.json` file to see details about the build.
+Investigate the `build.json` file to see details on how to setup the build.

 This build compiles several JavaScript sourcefiles and prepends headers to them: